kkevinchou/KNetwork/README.md

 ### 3.0 Define Your Message Factory ###

+When a message is received, the network manager will use your message factory to convert the message (in bytes) into the actual message object

 1. Subclass the MessageFactory class to specify how you wish to reconstruct messages received over the network
-2. Override the buildMessageBody() method to control the message reconstruction process
+2. buildMessage() is the factory method which initiates the message construction process
 3. The arguments provided are:
 	* The received packet (DatagramPacket)
 	* The message type (Integer)
 	* The message body (MessageBody)
-4. The message body contains a ByteBuffer which can be used to extract different dataTypes
+4. The message body contains a ByteBuffer which can be used to extract different fields you serialized
 5. The data you receive will again depend on how you serialized your message in generateMessageBodyBytes()
 6. If your MessageFactory fails to construct a message, it uses the default MessageFactory to try and construct a message.
 This will occur for example, when receving the registration, registration response, or acknowlegement message